-- Conduct interviews and workshops with leadership and program-level staff to identify the key workflows, stakeholders, technology, and systems - Develop workflows outlining the current systems, process flows, platforms, and application portfolio - Capture how current system owners interact with existing business processes or data systems, current data and analytics-related policies, and standards - Document stakeholder-identified success areas and pain points or challenges that impede their work - Document similarities and common systems across business functions - Assess the skills that employees acquire through on-the-job training that add value to the organization (i.e., human capital assessment) - What do data and analytics practices across major mission areas look like?
+- Conduct interviews and workshops with leadership and program-level staff to identify the key workflows, stakeholders, technology, and systems. - Develop workflows outlining the current systems, process flows, platforms, and application portfolio. - Capture how current system owners interact with existing business processes or data systems as well as current data and analytics-related policies and standards. - Document stakeholder-identified success areas and pain points or challenges that impede their work. - Document similarities and common systems across business functions. - Assess the skills that employees acquire through on-the-job training that add value to the organization (i.e., human capital assessment).

 - Who are your organizational stakeholders?

 - Who are your customers and end users?

-- Who are the most competent subject-matter experts (SMEs) in your organization for given data assets or analytics applications?
+- Who are the most competent subject-matter experts (SMEs) in your organization utilizing data assets or analytics applications?

 - What are your data assets (e.g., databases)?

 - What is your technical infrastructure?

 - What are the processes currently used to manage data flows?

 - Who owns them?

 - Is there existing documentation?

 - What are the current training processes?

-- Is the training's impact being monitored?
+- Is the impact of training being monitored?

 - Are there planned technology acquisitions or staff hires?